 School of Business & Industry becomes College of Business & Industry.

-Business Information Systems program is established, and is considered to be the oldest BIS program in an accredited college of business.
+The business Information Systems program is established, and is considered to be the oldest BIS program in an accredited college of business.

 Martin Luther King gives his “I Have a Dream” speech from the steps of the Lincoln Memorial in Washington, D.C.